project-flotta/flotta-operator/docs/design/crds.md

 ```
 For more information about the `dataObc` property read about the [Data Upload](data-upload.md) feature.

-## EdgeDeployment
+## EdgeWorkload

-`EdgeDeployment` is a namespaced custom resource that represents workload that should be deployed to edge devices matching criteria specified in the CR.
+`EdgeWorkload` is a namespaced custom resource that represents workload that should be deployed to edge devices matching criteria specified in the CR.

 * apiVersion: `management.project-flotta.io/v1alpha1`
-* kind: `EdgeDeployment`
+* kind: `EdgeWorkload`

 ### Specification